-About a life with OCD.
-Thriller elements express the overwhelming power of this mental illness and what it can be: Murder!
+About a life with OCD, expressing its overwhelming power and 'what it can be': Murder.

 I have a plan

-“Beep, beep,” my cell right in front of me on the windowsill says, and I twitch.
+My cell phone is right in front of me on the windowsill as I twitch.

 “Have you called your father yet?”
 I reply.